Storage

 Check the label

-When the label says 'keep refrigerated', make sure you do keep the food in the fridge.
-If the food isn't labelled with any storage instructions and it's a type of food that goes off quickly, you should put it in the fridge and eat it within two days.
+If the label doesn’t show any storage instructions and it's a type of food that goes off quickly, put it in the fridge and eat it within two days.

 Meat

-It's especially important to store meat safely to stop bacteria from spreading and to avoid food poisoning.
+It's especially important to store meat and poultry safely to stop bacteria from spreading and to avoid food poisoning.

-When you have cooked meat and you're not going to eat it straight away, cool it as quickly as possible and then put it in the fridge or freezer.
-Remember to keep cooked meat separate from raw meat.
+• cool cooked meat as quickly as possible and then put it in the fridge or freezer

-Many types of food don't need to be kept in the fridge to keep them safe to eat, for example dry foods such as rice, pasta and flour, many types of drinks, tinned foods, and unopened jars.
+Many types of food don't need to be kept in the fridge.
+For example, dry foods such as rice, pasta and flour, many types of drinks, tinned foods, and unopened jars.
 But it's still important to take care how you store them.

-• Try to keep food in sealed bags or containers.
-This helps to keep them fresh and stops anything falling into the food by accident.
+• try to keep them in sealed bags or containers – this helps to keep food fresh and stops anything falling into the food by accident

-• Don't store food or drinks near cleaning products or other chemicals.
+• keep food away from cleaning products or other chemicals

-• Don't use old food containers to store household chemicals, and don't store food in containers that have been used for other purposes.
+• don't store food in containers that have been used for other purposes

-• Don't store food on the floor, because this can encourage mice, ants and other pests.
+• don't store food on the floor, this can encourage mice, ants and other pests

-• Remember that some types of food might need to be kept in the fridge once you’ve opened them – follow any storage instructions on the label.
+• remember that some types of food might need to be kept in the fridge once you’ve opened them – follow storage instructions on the label

 Tinned food

-This advice doesn't apply to foods sold in cans that have resealable lids, such as golden syrup and cocoa, because these types of food don’t react with the can.
+This advice doesn't apply to foods sold in cans that have resealable lids, such as golden syrup and cocoa.
+This is because these types of food don’t react with the can.

 Cling film

-• Don't use cling film if it could melt into the food, such as in the oven or on pots and pans on the hob.
+• don't use it if it could melt into the food, such as in the oven or on pots and pans on the hob

-• You can use cling film in the microwave, but make sure the cling film doesn't touch the food.
+• if using it in the microwave, make sure it doesn't touch the food

 Kitchen foil

-Kitchen foil, which is made from aluminium, can be useful for wrapping and covering foods.
-But it's best not to use foil or containers made from aluminium (such as aluminium pans) to store foods that are highly acidic, such as:
+It's best not to use kitchen foil or containers made from aluminium (such as aluminium pans) to store highly acidic foods such as:

 • tomatoes